UFO-Tech/json-rpc-bundle/README.md

 # What's new?

 ### Version 4.2
-- Implemented multi-process processing of butch requests, which reduces the response time to the time of the longest request
+- Implemented multi-process processing of batch requests, which reduces the response time to the time of the longest request
 - Implemented response subscription mechanism thanks to service parameter `$rpc.callback`
   Request:
 ```json